 Although the Boren Scholarship application is not due until January, MHC applicants must comply with the study abroad application timeline set by the McCulloch Center for Global Initiatives regarding study abroad applications and have their program choices approved for credit by McCulloch Center staff (see below).
 The Boren application opens in early September through the Boren website.
 Be sure to read the Application Instructions.

 Students should contact National Fellowships Advisor Christine Overstreet to discuss their candidacy and work with her on preparing their Boren application for submission to the MHC Committee on Fellowships.
 The Committee, made up of four faculty members and chaired by the Dean of Studies, reviews applications, interviews candidates, evaluates the candidates, and presents them to Boren for consideration.
-After meeting with the Committee, candidates will then revise their materials as recommended and submit a hard copy to the Fellowships Advisor who will send it, with accompanying materials and an evaluation, to Boren.
-Senior Administrative Assistant Marianne Taylor collects application materials and co-facilitates the application process.
+After meeting with the Committee, candidates will then revise their materials as recommended and submit their applications in the online system.
+The Fellowships Advisor will then upload the candidate's transcripts and the campus evaluation, and submit the application to Boren.
+Senior Administrative Assistant Marianne Taylor co-facilitates the application process.

-- Two essays – in Essay 1 the candidate explains why her proposed area of study, its culture, and language are important to national security; in Essay II, she describes the chosen program in detail, specifying in particular how the language study fits into her overall goals (6,000 characters each, not including spaces; single spaced, one line of space between paragraphs).
-Please see Boren website for more detailed prompts.
+- Two essays – in Essay 1 the candidate explains why her proposed area of study, its culture, and language are important to national security; in Essay II, she describes the chosen program in detail, specifying in particular how the language study fits into her overall goals; maximum of 800 words each and 6,000 characters (must meet both criterion), single spaced, one line of space between paragraphs).
+See more detailed prompts on Boren site.

-- Official transcripts from all undergraduate study including summer and study abroad sent to Christine
+- Official transcripts from all undergraduate study including summer or study abroad - have sent to Christine who will upload into your application after you submit

-- One page study abroad program description from program website –hard copy to Christine
+- One page study abroad program description from program website – upload to your online application

-- At least two, and no more than three faculty recommendations – See Boren advice for recommenders
+- At least two, and no more than three faculty recommendations uploaded in response to email from online system – See Boren advice for recommenders

-- Language proficiency self-assessment & instructor evaluation (evaluation optional but strongly advised)
+- Language proficiency self-assessment & instructor evaluation uploaded into online system

 - for direct enrollment study abroad programs, a letter of support from the program and the MHC Dean of Int’l Study